NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Preparation of input data
 -------------------------

-diarization inference is based Hydra configurations which is fullfilled by .yaml files.
+Diarization inference is based on Hydra configurations which are fulfilled by .yaml files.
 See `NeMo Speaker Diarization Configuration Files <../configs>`_ for setting up the input configuration file for speaker diarization.
 Input data should be provided in line delimited JSON format as below:

 .. code-block:: bash